Notes: Bettane & Desseauve 17/20, RVF 15.5/20

-"The dense, velvety texture is classy, giving the fruit a beautiful radiance.
-With ageing, the excellent impression of the first tastings is confirmed and the wine becomes more complex".
-(Le Grand Guide des Vins de France 2011 - Bettane & Desseauve)
+"The dense, velvety texture is classy, giving the fruit a beautiful sparkle.
+As it ages, the excellent impression made during the first tastings is confirmed and the wine becomes more complex. " (Le Grand Guide des Vins de France 2011 - Bettane & Desseauve)

 Eye